COMP579TA/COMP579-Project-Template/README.md

 conda activate my-venv
 ```

 Note that this environment contains a cudatoolkit of version 10.2.89.
-Thus, you may have to uninstall and then reinstall it depending on your cuda version.
+Thus, you may have to uninstall and then reinstall it depending on your cuda version in the case that you are using GPUs.

 ## Training the agent